The USC Information Sciences Institute is excited to announce our

 support of this program via awards #1659886 and #2051101.

 In our program, students will participate in an 9-week research experience at USC/ISI campus in Marina del Rey.
-Due to Covid-19 participation may be virtual.
-We are still waiting to hear how USC will handle summer programs in 2022.
 The program includes:

 Applicants in need can also apply for REU participation fellowship to receive up to 10,000 $ to help with financial insecurities.
 This opportunity is offered by Last Mile Education Fund.